NLnetLabs/unbound/doc/unbound.conf.rst

     These EDEs privide additional information with a response mainly for, but not limited to, DNS and DNSSEC errors.

-    When the :ref:`val-log-level:<unbound.conf.val-log-level>` option is also
+    When the :ref:`val-log-level<unbound.conf.val-log-level>` option is also
     set to ``2``, responses with Extended DNS Errors concerning DNSSEC failures will also contain a descriptive text message about the reason for the failure.